This feature is called Merge orders, which is a new way of working with Inventoro’s purchase order proposals.

 But if you would like to know the exact plan of every PO you will have to send to your supplier at a specific time, you can easily click on this and then you will see this list of proposals for concrete dates.

-So looking at purchase orders merged is good for negotiations and long term planning.
+So looking at POs purchase orders merged is good for a long term planning.
 Turn merging off and you will have a much better daily plan.